jeertmans/selsearch/README.md

 [defaults]
-exit = <ctrl>+<alt>+e  ; Can be removed to disallow exiting SelSearch url = google  ; Default url used for `selsearch`
+exit = <ctrl>+<alt>+e  ; Can be removed to disallow exiting SelSearch url = google  ; Default url used for `selsearch` xsel = True  ; Can be removed or set to False to disallow using XSel

 [urls]
 ; List of urls and their aliases